 Psychological and Behavioural Sciences

-In the 2021 world rankings by the Times Higher Education Supplement, the Cambridge Department of Psychology was ranked first, above Stanford, Princeton, Harvard and Berkeley; and in the 2021 national rankings by the Guardian, the Department was also placed first.
+In the 2023 world rankings by Times Higher Education, the Cambridge Department of Psychology was ranked second, just behind Stanford, and in the 2024 UK rankings by the Complete University Guide, the Cambridge Department was ranked first.

 What is Psychology?